jamesdiacono/WebSeif/README.md

 ### connection.status_send(_message_)
 Sends a _message_ over the connection with no acknowledgement of delivery.

 The _message_ parameter is an object containing zero or more properties.
-If a property's value is an `ArrayBuffer` instance, it is transmitted as binary data.
+If a property's value is a `Uint8Array` instance, it is transmitted as binary data.
 Otherwise, the property's value is serialized with `JSON.stringify`.

     connection.status_send({
         my_json: [0, 1, 2],
-        my_buffer: new Uint8Array([3, 4, 5]).buffer
+        my_bytes: new Uint8Array([3, 4, 5])
     });

 At the other end, the _message_ is reconstituted and passed to `on_message`.